 Moments that made this by-election historic

-The Conservatives and the prime minister have been dealt a major blow after the Liberal Democrats and Labour won two by-elections.
+The Conservative government and the prime minister were dealt a major blow this morning as the Lib Dems and Labour won two by-elections.

 In Tiverton and Honiton in Devon, the Lib Dems achieved a seismic victory and overturned a 24,000 Tory majority with a 30% swing.
 Labour took back Wakefield in West Yorkshire after losing the seat to the Tories in 2019.